SVRTK/SVRTK/README.md

 mirtk reconstructDWI ../recon-DWI-vol.nii.gz 2 ../4D-DWI-stack-1.nii.gz ../4D-DWI-stack-2.nii.gz ../gradient-directions-1.b ../gradient-directions-2.b [selected b-value: e.g., 1000] ../target-atlas-space-T2-volume.nii.gz ../dof-to-atlas-space.dof -mask ../mask.nii.gz -order 4 -motion_sigma 15 -resolution 1.5 -thickness 2 -sigma 20 -iterations 5 -template [template_number, e.g., 10] -motion_model_hs -sr_sh_iterations 10 -resolution 1.75 -no_robust_statistics
 ```

  _Notes: The algorithm uses only 1 shell for reconstruction (and it should be > 0).
 You need to specify it after the .b files (e.g., B=1000).
 The rest of the shells will be excluded.
 The combined file with all gradient directions for all stacks will be in final-b-file.b.
+The method also expects the reference image (e.g., T2 in the atlas space) and the .dof transformation to it.
+Please use the given default settings for reconstruction.

 The resulting reconstructed DWI signal will be in ../recon-DWI-vol.nii.gz and the SH coefficients are in shCoeff9.nii.gz files.
 This should be followed by constrained spherical deconvolution for representation of the signal in SH basis based on the functions from MRtrix (https://github.com/MRtrix3/mrtrix3):